landont168/fso-helsinki/part7/README.md

 - 7.4 - implement `useField` custom hook for field inputs
 - 7.5 - implement reset operation for field inputs
 - 7.6 - fix spread syntax issue by extracting reset function from custom hook

+`country-hook`

+- 7.7 - create custom hook that fetches data from API endpoint with `useEffect`

+`ultimate-hooks`

+- 7.8 - create custom hook that communicates with any backend URL